 After graduating from The University of Arizona (The Harvard of the Southwest) with a double major in Cultural Anthropology/Spanish he traveled and lived in 24 different countries.
 Then after a few years in Orlando, Florida selling Formica in the business world he moved to Los Angeles.

 Most recently, Kevin spent a year living on AIRBNB all around Los Angeles.
-He also just sold a half hour comedy to Pivot Entertainment with Silver Pictures producing.
+He also just sold a half hour comedy to Pivot Entertainment with Silver Pictures producing, and is currently writing on POP TV‘s Let’s Get Physical.

 “Televisionary gives you the tools to grow that seed of a TV show idea that’s been twirling in your head into a full grown plant.
 Kevin Townsley is an exceptional instructor who becomes your script’s best and most supportive best friend.
 Like a BFF, he tells you what’s not working and rolls up his sleeves to help you come up with a fix.”